SurrealNumber/CoreTitleInheritance/readme.txt

     ^ means if primary or in capital chain must exclude. or special?

 Don't want to deal with this now.
 Will create issue on github, and leave be for now.

+just found a note in a file saying that |U can only capitalize the first word in a string. exists set_realm_capital effect exists set_capital_county - meant for titles exists set_primary_title_to

+setting realm and capital counties through UI might not go through these.
+I also do not know how I would overwrite them.
+Can't find on actions on them.
+Will also raise issue on github and leave be for now.

+TODO:
+Debug
+Localization:
+    trigger and effect localization
+    broken localization
+    capital chain single and plural versions
+    update de_facto game concept
+Clean up code
+Gui - Implement janky filtering gridbox? - put into issue on github All - implement way to remove system upon single heir succession. - put into issue on github Misc - Make AI - put inot issue on github.

+Removing things moved to github issues:
+Debug
+Clean up code
+Localization:
+    trigger and effect localization
+    broken localization
+    capital chain single and plural versions
+    update de_facto game concept
+    other miscelaneous stuff I know I forgot or did not realize existed.